 Touch tables.
-Daily at 4:30, and sometimes more often as staffing alows.
+As staffing allows.
 At various locations throughout the museum.

 Touch Tables are displays that allow visitors to tangibly connect with the park’s living history collections in a safe and positive environment.
 Learn about the early fur trade, pioneer toys, sabots (a French wooden shoe), or many other topics.

 Wellness challenge.
 Year round, self-guided throughout the park.

 The NPS Wellness Challenge promotes the unique ways in which our national park sites promote healthy lifestyles, highlighting specific activities that further physical, learning and mental wellness.
 At Gateway Arch National Park, participants can earn Wellness Challenge badges by taking the Tram Ride to the Top, walking up the Arch Grand Staircase, or becoming a Junior Ranger, among many other activities.
 To get started, visit the Information Desk in the Arch Visitor Center or check out our NPS Wellness Challenge website.

 Iron Riders.
 Saturday, Feb 10, 11am to 2pm.